yannickjones/Documentation/GCP/gcp-governance.md

 **IAM Policy**
 Only grant access to Google Cloud resources by granting access to COMPANY members.
 Members can be one of the following types:

-●	Google Groups (for GCP Console access)
+●	Google/AD Groups (for GCP Console access)
-●	Service Account (Use service account only for machine to machine connectivity)
+●	Service Account (Use service account only for machine to machine connectivity and CI/CD)
 ●	Individual Google Accounts should be highly discouraged as much as possible
 ●	Only assign access to COMPANY.com accounts, no contractor or outside email accounts.
 If a contractor needs an account they can reach out to the IT department